List of Roseanne and The Conners characters: Jackie Harris

-Darlene Conner
+Darlene Conner-Olinsky

-Darlene Conner (later Conner-Healy) is played by Sara Gilbert.
+Darlene Conner-Olinsky is played by Sara Gilbert.
 She is Dan and Roseanne's second child and younger daughter, born in 1977.
 Darlene, who has inherited her mother's acerbic sense of humor, is artistic, tomboyish, and socially awkward.
 In the early seasons, Darlene mostly focuses on sports and, though highly intelligent, underperforms academically.
-She often mocks her older sister Becky's for being a model student, her feminine pursuits, and for chasing boys.
+She often mocks her older sister Becky for being a model student, her feminine pursuits, and for chasing boys.
 As a teenager, Darlene grows increasingly moody and withdrawn, her malaise gradually leading to a brief bout of depression.
 She is a strong animal rights activist and becomes a vegetarian, which closely reflects Gilbert's real-life views.
 In middle school, Darlene is generally uninterested in boys though she has a few dates.
 As a high school freshman, she begins dating David Healy (called Kevin Healy in his first appearance, though the name was changed).
 David (Johnny Galecki) is the younger brother of Becky's punk boyfriend (later husband) Mark.
 Darlene is sarcastic and domineering like her mother, often causing the two to clash.
 Her strong personality dominates the meek David, who usually defers to her.
 Darlene is a talented aspiring writer and David is a budding graphic artist, leading them to collaborate on a graphic novel.

 Darlene's goal is to become a professional writer and is talented enough to be awarded early admission and a scholarship to an arts college in Chicago.
 After David's application to the same school is declined, he wants Darlene to remain in Lanford.
 Roseanne says Darlene must first finish high school, but after learning David threatened to break up with her if she goes, she demands Darlene attend, giving Darlene an opportunity to become the writer Roseanne wanted to be.
 Darlene, who had decided not to attend, reveals her real reason for declining admission is because she fears failing, but finally agrees to go.
 At college, Darlene begins dating Jimmy while still seeing David, who initially accepts this arrangement in order to be with Darlene.
 When he later demands she choose between them, Darlene chooses Jimmy, though he later breaks off their relationship due to Darlene's inability to be close.
 Darlene realizes she still loves David and they reconcile.
 Darlene and David marry after Darlene becomes pregnant, giving birth to a daughter, Harris Conner-Healy.
 Harris is born three months premature and David and Darlene must decide whether or not to keep her on life support or allow nature to determine her fate.
 Harris proves strong enough to survive on her own.
 In the final episode of Season 9, it is revealed that Darlene was actually dating Mark, and Becky was with David, though Roseanne had written in her book that Darlene being with David made more sense.
 However, by the start of Season 10, which takes place twenty years later, this revelation has been retconned out of existence.